Developing a Purpose (Philippians 1:12-30)

 Key: Look at the past to see how God has been at work in difficulties.

-2. PRIORITY – I’m part of something bigger than my life
+- Priority – I’m part of something bigger than my life

 Paul didn’t measure what was happening in his life according to how it affected his comfort or his plans, or even his life.?
 He measured everything according to how it accomplished his life mission.

-12And I want you to know, dear brothers and sisters, that everything that has happened to me here has helped to spread the Good News.
+And I want you to know, dear brothers and sisters, that everything that has happened to me here has helped to spread the Good News.
+(Philippians 1:12)

-18But whether or not their motives are pure, the fact remains that the message about Christ is being preached, so I rejoice.
+But whether or not their motives are pure, the fact remains that the message about Christ is being preached, so I rejoice.
 And I will continue to rejoice.
+(Philippians 1:18)

-20For I live in eager expectation and hope that I will never do anything that causes me shame, but that I will always be bold for Christ, as I have been in the past, and that my life will always honor Christ, whether I live or I die.
+For I live in eager expectation and hope that I will never do anything that causes me shame, but that I will always be bold for Christ, as I have been in the past, and that my life will always honor Christ, whether I live or I die.
+(Philippians 1:20)

-3. PERSPECTIVE – The wider, longer view
+- Perspective – The wider, longer view

 Often we live as if this is all that there is.?
 If this is true, then it does make sense to live like everyone else.?
 But if you believe in eternity, that changes everything.

-Our perspective: right now
+- Our perspective: right now

-A smart perso n’s perspective: life
+- A smart person’s perspective: life

-God’s perspective: eternity
+- God’s perspective: eternity

-Our jobs, possessions, hang-ups become pretty insignificant compared to the realization that we’re members of and contributors to heaven.
+Our jobs, possessions, and hang-ups become pretty insignificant compared to the realization that we’re members of and contributors to heaven.

-27But whatever happens to me, you must live in a manner worthy of the Good News about Christ, as citizens of heaven.
+But whatever happens to me, you must live in a manner worthy of the Good News about Christ, as citizens of heaven.
+(Philippians 1:27)

 Evaluation (Scale of 1-10)

-How would I rate the level of joy in my life? _____
+- How would I rate the level of joy in my life? _____

-How regularly do I remind myself that God is in control of every circumstance? _____
+- How regularly do I remind myself that God is in control of every circumstance? _____

-Do I see the bigger purpose of my life – to join Jesus in what he is doing? _____
+- Do I see the bigger purpose of my life – to join Jesus in what he is doing? _____

-How often do I think from a longer (eternal) perspective? _____
+- How often do I think from a longer (eternal) perspective? _____

 Prayer:

-That we would rise above our circumstances; realize the power of a life well lived for an eternal purpose
+- That we would rise above our circumstances; realize the power of a life well lived for an eternal purpose

-Remind ourselves that God is in control; that we’re part of something bigger; that eternity is much bigger than our lives.
+- Remind ourselves that God is in control; that we’re part of something bigger; that eternity is much bigger than our lives.

-Pray that our meeting with Jesus Christ would change our priorities forever.
+- Pray that our meeting with Jesus Christ would change our priorities forever.